hipe/tmx/arc/doc/issues/024-pluralton-persistence-in-git-config/doc.md

+### appendix: indexing a definition of "pluralton"-participating parameters :[#here.p]

+the formal parameters of a definition suggest an order with respect to each other *both* in the context of the whole definition broadly *and* more narrowly within the context of the (any) "pluralton" group that each formal parameter aligns. huh?

+as such, you could arrange the parameters of the full definition into N+1 *flat* arrays of formal parameters, where the "first" (if you like) array is a list of those parameters that have no "pluralton" affiliation; and the remaining N lists are one list for each pluralton group, where each group can be held up as a list of parameters that are in order with respect to each other as suggested by the order in which all parameters occur in the defintion. huh?

+it's like how the pages of a book have order with respect to each other, but also they can be grouped in to chapters, and the chapters have order with respect to each other and also the pages within a chapter have order with respect to each other. (it's so understood that it's perhaps confusing to read in these terms.)

+in the book analogy, "chapters" are like pluralton groups, and each page is like each formal parameter.

+however, by this selfsame definition we are stating explicitly that these orders do *not* generally matter. the only way in which order has significance in the discussion of "pluraltons" is this:

+the order in which *actual* parameters occur determines the order in which the actual values (normalized) will exist in storage (or other meaningful representation) but *only* with respect to each other within each pluralton group (as relevant). huh?

+so let's say you have one pluralton group "red" (or "R") and another pluralton group "blue" (or "B"). let's say we define a few formal parameters with pluralton affiliations, and we don't (in our definition) group these parameters close to each other in regards to their affiliation:

+    R1 B1 B2 R2 R3 B3

+so (formally) there are three blue's, three red's, and they are defined in no special order (so the group the parameter belongs to flickers back and forth "randomly").

+now, let's say we receive the following actual parameters (for whose values we'll just use serial lowercase letters):

+    R3:a B2:b R1:c B3:d

+that is, we have a value "a" that is an actual value associated with the formal parameter "R3" (which is in the "red" group), and so on.

+the main point of all this is that in meaningful representation (i.e "storage", e.g as an action instance or entity), the above request would be represented like this:

+    B: ( B2:b, B3:d )
+    R: ( R3:a, R1:c )

+that is: within each group, each actual value is A) represented in the order it occurred in the request and B) associated with its formal parameter. however, the group lists have no order with respect to each other. (i.e the fact that we showed the blue's above the red's is not significant.) huh?

+imagine we are buying 7 grocery items: 3 that are frozen and 4 that are not. we will put the frozen items in one plastic bag, and the non-frozen items in one paper bag. as each item comes one-by-one off the conveyor belt, we put in in the appropriate bag.

+in this story, there are different "orders" (lists of things) that could be remembered: there's the order that the items came off the conveyor belt; there's the order that we put each item into one of the bags (from the perspective of either particular bag); there's even the order that we first used each bag (which in this story depends entirely on what is the category of the first item off the conveyor belt).

+well in this analogy, the only order that we "remember" is the order in which we put each item into each bag. that is, we "forget" the order the items came off the conveyor belt and all the rest. also it is not the case that one bag "comes before" or after the other bag, only that the items have an order within each bag.

+finally, note that it is acceptable for the user to convey multiple actual values of the same formal parameter:

+    R3:a R3:b R3:c

+(which would then be modeled in the entity as:)

+    R: (R3:a, R3:b, R3:c)

+for any combination of actual values for "pluralton" parameters.

+## appendix 2: too many kinds of offsets

+  - component offset: an index into the list of components in list C.

+  - profile offset: an index into the list of every identity profile ever created in this invocation. (an entity with the same [#here.H] practical equivalence will have the same profile offset whether it's in the document or in list C.)

+  - associated offset: xx

 ## document-meta

   - EDIT: get rid of every mention of "survey"

   - EDIT: get rid of "note 25" and its referrent to close #open [#008.E]

+  - #history-A.2: 2 historic sections were spliced in
+    that were ~6 month old stashes and may somewhat interrupt flow.

   - #history-A.1: begin mostly a full rewrite for pluralton-in-git-config persistence